-The Institute is an exciting venture co-led by Professor Michael Scott and Jane Furze.
+The Institute is an exciting venture co-led by an Academic Director - Professor Michael Scott, and a Professional Services Director - Andrew Todd.
 It is home to a dedicated team of professional support staff, academics, and our cohort of Fellows.
 We work across Warwick’s hugely talented staff and student communities, and collaborate extensively with our many wonderful external partners.

 Meet the Institute of Engagement Team